AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 >[!NOTE]
 >
 >* "CRMID" and "loginID" are custom namespaces.
-In this document, "CRMID" and "loginID" are treated as generic namespaces that represent a person identifier.
+In this document, "CRMID" is a person identifier and "loginID" is a login identifier associated with a given person.
 >* To simulate the example graph scenarios outlined in this document, you must first create two custom namespaces, one with the identity symbol "CRMID" and another with the identity symbol "loginID".
+Identity symbols are case sensitive.

 This document outlines example graph configurations of common scenarios that you might encounter when working with identity data.